OpenTreeOfLife/otcetera/README.md

     sudo make install

+### meson/ninja
+Alternatively, you can build with [meson](http://mesonbuild.com) and ninja, instead of autotools and make.
+Python 3.5 and version >= 0.49 of meson are required.

+The [installation instructions](https://mesonbuild.com/Getting-meson.html) describe how to install meson on Windows, Mac, and Linux.
+However, see this brief overview.

+#### Mac
+To install meson on a Mac, you can run:

+    sudo brew install meson

+#### Linux
+On recent versions of Debian or Ubuntu Linux, you can run:

+   sudo apt-get install meson

+If your version of linux doesn't have version >= 0.49 of meson, run

+   # Install meson in a virtualenv
+   python3 -m venv meson
+   source meson/bin/activate
+   pip3 install meson
+   # Install ninja to the virtualenv bin directory
+   wget https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-linux.zip && unzip -q ninja-linux.zip -d meson/bin

+You can also install ninja using apt:

+   sudo apt-get install ninja

+#### Windows

+On windows, you can install meson using the MSI installer on the [releases page](https://github.com/mesonbuild/meson/releases).

 ### BOOST C++ libraries
 You also need the BOOST C++ source libraries.
 You should install the BOOST libraries and header files using your operating system's package manager. version 1.58 of boost works; earlier versions might.